COVID19PVI/data/README.md

 This is the data repository for the [COVID-19 Pandemic Vulnerability Index (PVI) Dashboard](https://toxpi.org/covid-19/map/).
 ## Quick Start Guide

-The Quick Start guide provides an overview of using the Dashboard [PDF](https://toxpi.org/covid-19/).
+The [Quick Start](https://toxpi.org/covid-19/) guide provides an overview of using the Dashboard.

 ## Documentation of Data Sources and Rationale

-The current PVI model documentation, including data sources and rationale for their inclusion, is available as a [PDF](https://toxpi.org/covid-19/).
+The current PVI model documentation, including data sources and rationale for their inclusion, is available on the Dashboard [Details](https://toxpi.org/covid-19/) page.

 ## Data